• Skip to primary navigation

 • Similar Recipes

-Putong Bigas or Rice Puto is a traditional rice cake made from galapong or rice dough.
+Puto or sometimes called Putong Bigas is a traditional Filipino steamed rice cake made from galapong or rice dough.
 Also referred to as putong puti (white puto) because of its stark white color, it is one of the most popular types of puto in the Philippines.

 This puto recipe is so simple to make with just a few ingredients and easy-to-follow steps.
-In a traditional way, puto is made with slightly fermented rice that was soaked overnight.
-The rice is then ground using stone mills with water and sugar to make the batter known as galapong.
-But nowadays, making puto is much simpler when rice flour became easily accessible.
+The traditional way of making puto involves using slightly fermented rice done by soaking it overnight.
+The rice is then ground using stone mills with some water and sugar to make the batter known as galapong.
+But nowadays, making puto is much simpler as rice flour is easily accessible.

 Puto is a popular accompaniment for savory dishes like Dinuguan (pork blood stew) or pancit (rice noodles), as it gives a slightly sweet flavor that compliments the said dishes.
 You can also enjoy these soft, fluffy, and delicious steamed rice cakes as an all-day snack with a cup of hot coffee or chocolate or even as a dessert!